 Making heavy-duty seat covers is a comprehensive process.
-Take a sneak peek behind the scenes to see how it's done!
+Take a sneak peek behind the scenes, or should we say under the feathers, to see how it's done!

 As an Australian owned and operated company, we value working with other Australian manufacturers wherever possible.
 We aim to use only Australian made materials, ensuring that each component in our seat covers is specifically designed to deal with harsh Australian conditions.